alexch/codelikethis/public/lessons/db/overview.md

 1. any *find* operation that may return multiple results
 2. a *full-text search* or a *keyword search* that looks for bits of text *inside* certain fields

+# Cursor

+Sometimes a query would return many results -- maybe more than can fit in memory!

+To solve this problem, most databases provide an object called a *Cursor* which fetches some of the results but not necessarily all of them at once.

+When you ask a cursor for the next result, it will automatically go back to the database to fetch the next page if needed.

 # Transaction